chrisw-17/rapid-SOH-prediction/README.md

 ## Support & Contact

-For questions, bug reports, or collaboration, please contact the authors via [contact placeholder] or open an issue on GitHub.
+For questions, bug reports, or collaboration, please contact the author.

 ## License